Ross 128 b: Stellar flux properties

+Solar flare potential

 The planet is considered one of the most Earth-like worlds ever found in relation to its temperature, size and rather quiet host star.
 Ross 128 b is very close in mass to Earth, only about 35% more massive, and is likely around 10% larger in radius.
 Gravity on the planet would be only slightly higher.
 Also, its host star Ross 128 is an evolved star with a stable stellar activity.
 Many red dwarfs like Proxima Centauri and TRAPPIST-1 are prone to releasing potentially deadly flares caused by powerful magnetic fields.
 Billions of years of exposure to these flares can potentially strip a planet of its atmosphere and render it sterile with possibly dangerous amounts of radiation.
 While Ross 128 is known to produce such flares, they are currently much less common and less powerful than those of the previously mentioned stars.

+Atmospheric potential

 As of 2017, it is not yet possible to determine if Ross 128 b has an atmosphere because it does not transit the star.
-However, the James Webb Space Telescope and upcoming massive ground-based telescopes, like the Thirty Meter Telescope and the European Extremely Large Telescope, could analyze the atmosphere of Ross 128 b if it has an atmosphere without the need of transit.
+However, the James Webb Space Telescope and upcoming massive ground-based telescopes, like the Thirty Meter Telescope and the Extremely Large Telescope, could analyze the possible atmosphere of Ross 128 b without the need of transit.
 This would enable scientists to find biosignatures in the planet's atmosphere, which are chemicals like oxygen, ozone, and methane that are created by known biological processes.